Meet Our Specialists

 Blanca Valentine, RN, NNP

 Blanca Valentine RN, NNP/BC, CNS, MS is a Neonatal Nurse Practitioner with a master's degree from University of California San Francisco.
-She has been with the East Bay Newborn Specialists since August 2007.
-Previously, Blanca was a neonatal intensive care nurse specialist for 16 years at UCSF Benioff Children’s Hospital Oakland.
-Currently she works in collaboration with our Neonatologists in caring for the smallest, most fragile babies in the NICU at Alta Bates Summit Medical Center, Ashby campus.
+She has been with East Bay Newborn Specialists since August 2007.
+Previously, Blanca was a neonatal intensive care nurse specialist for 16 years at UCSF Benioff Children’s Hospital of Oakland.
+Currently she works in collaboration with our Neonatologists in caring for the smallest, most fragile babies in the NICU.
 In her spare time, Blanca enjoys long walks with her two dogs, Luna and Jake, and trying new restaurants around the East Bay.

 Erna Josiah-Davis, RN, NNP, CNS

 Erna Josiah-Davis, NNP, CNS, has been a board certified Neonatal Nurse Practitioner and Clinical Nurse Specialist for over 20 years.
 Her love for the care of newborns continues to be a passion.
 Her interests encompass best practice and quality outcomes among many others.
-She has worked in newborn intensive care units throughout the bay area.
-Erna joined the EBNS group in 2010 and has considered her experience at Alta Bates Summit Medical Center unparalleled.
+She has worked in newborn intensive care units throughout the Bay Area.
+Erna joined EBNS in 2010 and has considered her experience at Alta Bates Summit Medical Center unparalleled.
 In her spare time, she enjoys reading, traveling and snowboarding with her husband and eight year old son.

 Bio Coming Soon